messagebot/ah-elasticsearch-orm/README.md

 - `ids`: An array of GUIDs
 - `callback`: callback takes the form of `(error, data)`

-An example to ask: "Hydrate these guids: aaa, bbb, ccc"
+An example to ask: **"Hydrate these person's guids: aaa, bbb, ccc"**

 ```js
 api.elasticsearch.mget(